MichaelLogan11/busn32130_final_proj/README.md

 2. If I do decide to invest, when should I start?
 3. After I start, what can I trust to not lose my hard-earned money?

 These questions can be answered through countless google searches or by our friend ChatGPT, but we thought it would be easier to not only tell you about the benefits of investing, but to also show you with several visualizations that illustrate its importance.

-## Deliverables
-**"A Beginner's Guide to Personal Investing"** is a PDF report found above that walks through several questions related to beginning to invest.
+This project walks through key investing rationale that helps inform potential investors.
 It is inteded to not only explain the important features of investing, but to also give visual context that provides another way to comprehend complex topics.
 It is especially helpful for those brand new to investing, and also visual learners.

+## Deliverables
+**"A Beginner's Guide to Personal Investing"** is a PDF report found above that walks through several questions and insights related to personal investing. *[Note: see "Table of Contents" below for more information]*

 **"Explore Your Portfolio Options"** is a tableau workbook that allows you to test different allocations of asset classes to see how the expected return and risk changes based on historic timelines.